 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were given antianxiety drugs.
-Antianxiety medications are given to patients suffering from depression and anxiety.
+This tells you the percentage of patients prescribed antianxiety drugs.
+Antianxiety drugs are prescribed to patients suffering from depression or anxiety.

 Managing Depression Among Residents

-This indicates the percent of residents demonstrating signs of depression.
-Higher rates of depression may reveal worse patient care.
+This is the percentage of patients who are exhibiting symptoms of depression.
+Increased levels of depression may imply worse patient care.

 Appropriate Vaccine Usage

-This metric measures the percentage of long-term stay patients that were administered the pneumonia and flu vaccines.
-Respiratory viruses can be deadly for seniors, making these vaccines indispensable.
+Measures the percentage of long-term residents that received the flu and pneumonia vaccines.
+Respiratory viruses can be fatal for seniors, making these vaccines critical to patient health.

 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term stay residents that needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and taking a bath.
+This is a measure of the percent of long-term stay residents who required increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and taking a bath.